hargurjeet/Data-Analysis-Using-Python/README.md

 # Data-Analysis-Using-Python
-This repo contain all my data analysis work I did using pandas
+This repo contain all my data analysis work completed by me for academic, self learning, and hobby purposes.
+Presented in the form of iPython Notebooks markdown files.

+## Explainatory Data Analysis Using Python